thomasburgess/thomasburgess.github.io/_posts/2022-10-15-Fish-tiles.md

 {% figure [caption:"Figure 1: The fish tile."] %}
 ![](/assets/images/2022-10-15/fish.png){: #figure-1 width="200px" alt="The fish tile - a regular pentagon joined with the base of a pentagonal crescent."}
 {% endfigure %}

+All of the images in this post were made using the excellent [Girih App](https://apps.apple.com/us/app/girih-polygon-pattern-design/id1400485589?mt=12).

 ## Fish rings